 The value of links for search engines

 It’s very important to have a basic understanding of how Google and most other search engines use links.
 The number of links pointing to a page is used to determine how important that page is.
-So, the more links a specific site has, the more important search engines think it is.
-Both internal links (coming from the same website), as well as external links (from other websites), could help in the ranking of a webpage in Google.
+So, the more links a specific site has, the more important search engines believe it is.
+Both internal links (coming from the same website), as well as external links (from other websites), can help in the ranking of a webpage in Google.
 Some links are more important than others, though.
 Links from websites that have a lot of incoming links themselves are generally more important than links from small websites with only a few incoming links.

 SEO and Google